Sapphires Gemstones: Colors, Prices, and How to Buy Loose Stones

 Where Do the Best Sapphires Come From?

-Origin matters with sapphires gemstones.
+Origin matters with sapphires.
 Two stones can look identical under a loupe, but if one comes from Kashmir and the other from Australia, the price gap can be 10x or more.
 Geological conditions in each region create specific trace elements and inclusions that act as a fingerprint.
 Labs like GIA and SSEF use advanced spectrometry to determine origin, and that provenance appears on the certification report.

 Legendary Origins